chevdor/submig/lib/README.md

-# submig
+# submig-lib

-This project was generated using https://github.com/chevdor/cargo-templates
+This crate helps finding Polkadot Migrations.
+It is used in https://github.com/chevdor/submig.